jzaia18/jzaia18/README.md

 - ⚡ Fun fact: ...
 -->

-Current CMU grad student (MSCS).
+Software Developer at Xanadu.
 I like to do quantum-y things.